-There’s little food stains that are as stubborn as chewing gum.
+There are few food stains that are as stubborn as chewing gum.
 Here’s how I got my daughter’s neon blue gum off my favorite skirt.

 After a recent trip to the pizza store, I gave my daughter a handful of quarters to buy gumballs for all the cousins.
 One of those neon blue gumballs came back to haunt me… on my favorite skirt.

 Yes, I know, the long terms solution would be to skip the gum.
 But in the meantime, I had to get my skirt clean.
 I started off by scraping whatever I could, but there was still a large stain left.
-I was hesitant to wash it or send it to the cleaners, in fear of the stain setting in.
+I was hesitant to wash it or send it to the cleaners, for fear of the stain setting in.